-For most white people growing up in the United States, "whiteness" has been invisible.
-Because most of us have operated in segregated social contexts where white culture is the norm, white people often fail to understand the kinds of racial injustices that people of color face on a regular basis.
-For this reason, many white people find it difficult to respectfully engage in informed conversations about race.
-We often haven't had the opportunity to develop the basic racial awareness skills to effectively navigate interracial encounters and relationships without inadvertently perpetuating harmful patterns and power dynamics.
+For most white people who grew up in the United States, experiences of racial and ethnic oppression have remained largely invisible.
+Because we operate in largely segregated social contexts where white culture is perceived as the norm, white people often lack a basic understanding of the kinds of racial injustices that people of color face on a regular basis.
+For this reason, many well-meaning white people find it difficult to respectfully engage in informed conversations about race.
+We often haven't had the opportunity to develop basic racial self- awareness skills to effectively navigate interracial encounters and relationships, without inadvertently perpetuating harmful beliefs, patterns, and power dynamics.
 It can also be challenging to learn how to receive feedback from a place of love, without moving into postures of defensiveness.
 This course/book study is designed to offer white people "eyes to see" some of the patterns and assumptions we have unconsciously inherited, so that we might be able to heed the call to accountability, and engage more productively in antiracism work.
-Drawing on Robin D'Angelo's White Fragility, Philip Deloria's Playing Indian, historical documents from throughout American history, and the work of antiracism scholars like Ibram Kendi and Iris Marion Young, this study offers white people a chance to "do the work" of educating themselves on how we got here, and learning how to move from a place of defensiveness, guilt, and grief to a posture of solidarity, witness, and allyship.
+Drawing on Robin D'Angelo's White Fragility, Philip Deloria's Playing Indian, historical documents from throughout American history, and the work of antiracism scholars like Ibram Kendi and Iris Marion Young, this study offers white people a chance to "do the work" of educating themselves on how we got here, and how to move from a place of defensiveness, guilt, and grief to postures of solidarity, witness, and allyship.

 Servant Leadership & Social Activism

 "Servant leadership" is a contemplative posture for activism that is rooted in humility, a deep sense of call, and a recognition of the ongoing need for both inner work as individuals and outer work for systemic change.
 Healthy spiritual practices can help to ground our social activism in compassion and life-affirming hope, by deepening our sense of solidarity with one another and teaching us how to surrender the habitual demands of our ego, which usually lead us into either complacency or burnout.
 This course is designed to inspire participants to reflect on their own sense of call through an interpersonal and intersectional engagement with a variety of social justice issues: poverty, racism, immigration, education, health care, housing, food justice, and the environment.
-Each week, participants will hear stories from "servant leaders" who are working in each of these areas, and be invited to draw from the well of their own experience and wisdom to connect with a personal sense of what they might have to contribute, and collaborate with others in brainstorming new ways to address issues both locally and systemically.
+Each week, participants will hear stories from "servant leaders" who are working in their local community on each of these areas, and will be invited to reflect on their own experience and wisdom to connect with a personal sense of call.
+How might you be called to contribute, and collaborate with others in brainstorming new ways to address these issues, both locally and systemically?
 Sample Flyer

 Note: This topic can be offered as a brown bag lunch series, or a 6- to 12-week class.